The Top 59 Blanket Storage Ideas

 Choose a storage basket that is the right size for the blankets you need to store and the space you have available.
 For example, a huge laundry basket can hold a ton but may be too large for holding your blankets.
 A small basket could be just big enough for holding a single lightweight blanket.

-Instead of taking valuable space up in your closet, utilize the space under your bed.
 Some bed frames come with cabinets or drawers underneath.
 You can then use this additional space for storing your fitted sheets, beautiful quilts, and any other extra linens you have.

 3. Bench